University of Missouri Logo PNG

 The University of Missouri logo focuses on the university and its location.
 The logo emphasizes the institution’s historical past and the importance of its mission to the development of the country and the state.

-The University of Missouri is the first public university to appear in Missouri.
-There are 30 thousand students enrolled in 300 courses at 18 schools and colleges.
+The University of Missouri is the state’s first public university.
+There are 30,000 students enrolled in 300 courses across 18 schools and colleges.
 The University of Missouri logo unites four campuses.
 There are hospitals and clinics on campus.
 The university conducts some of the largest nuclear medicine research in the world.

 The institution was founded in 1839.
 Today, it owns the oldest journalism department, which has a television channel, a radio channel, several magazines, and newspapers.
 It has Missouri’s largest library, nuclear reactor, molecular and nanomedicine institute, an agricultural research park, three hospitals, and a cancer center.
 The university is in the R-1 category, with the most active research programs.